-Easy to roast to perfection and serve with flair, it’s hard to compete with the buttery richness and occasional indulgence of beef tenderloin for a special dinner.
+Easy to cook to perfection and serve with flair, it’s hard to compete with the buttery richness and occasional indulgence of roast beef tenderloin for a special dinner.
 Recently a friend called and asked how to prepare one.
 It’s more of a method than a recipe.
 Once you try this, you won’t need a recipe either.
 Roast beef tenderloin, served with a cognac Dijon sauce.
 It’s simply fantastic.

 When purchasing beef tenderloin, I buy from the best butcher around and am never disappointed.
 Where I don’t buy is at a discount grocer or big warehouse store.
 You might spend a little more, but you can be assured of the quality.
 In the bigger picture it’s probably only a few dollars difference.